 - The Company will develop and implement a cost-effective electric demand response program design which specifically prioritizes a balance between adequate incentives to drive sustained and growing program participation with maximization of net utility system benefits for all customers, regardless of program participation. - The Company will actively seek EEC input on any proposed changes to demand response (DR) program design, and will provide regular updates on DR program performance in written form at least quarterly with at least one presentation per year, with additional presentations to the EEC and the SRP TWG as appropriate should program performance deviate from expected levels or in the event the Company proposes changes to program design, cost effectiveness analyses, distribution of net program benefits, or incentive levels. - In Docket 24-37-EE, the Commission motioned to discontinue the Company's Gas Demand Response Pilot given that it had run its course and that there was not much more left to learn.
 Nonetheless, the Commission noted that the ruling was not meant to signal that gas demand response is not important.
-In light of this, the Company should investigate and if deemed appropriate, propose new gas demand response programs and/or pilots. - In the event the Company elects to develop new gas demand response programs and/or pilots,, the Company will engage with EEC, OER, and other stakeholders on appropriate cost-effectiveness, incentive-setting, and other appropriate supporting analyses with adequate lead time to ensure final proposals are presented to all interested Stakeholders to enable a considered and comprehensive assessment of any proposed program or pilot.
+In light of this, the Company should The Company will-investigate and if deemed appropriate, propose new gas demand response programs and/or pilots.provide regular updates on the Gas Demand Response Pilot, and provide similar updates, feedback opportunities, and adequate time periods for review for all renewals or modifications to the Gas Demand Response Pilot, including in the event the Company elects to develop a full Gas Demand Response program. - In the event the Company elects to develop new gas demand response programs and/or pilots, a full Gas Demand Response program, the Company will engage with EEC, OER, and other stakeholders on appropriate cost-effectiveness, incentive-setting, and other appropriate supporting analyses with adequate lead time to ensure final proposals are presented to all interested Stakeholders to enable a considered and comprehensive assessment of any proposed Gas Demand Response program or pilot.